Bucknell offers merit scholarships for applicants with extraordinary talents in the arts.

 First-year students often join the Arts Residential College where students interested in the arts (art, music, theatre, dance, creative writing, etc.) live together and share a common course.

-Art history majors are encouraged to pursue opportunities for study abroad and for internships in galleries, museums, and other settings.
+Art history majors are encouraged to pursue study abroad and internships in galleries, museums, and other settings.
 Students planning to undertake off-campus or non-traditional study are expected to consult closely with their art history adviser and department chair.